Prospective Business Improvement Consultant Criteria

 To help you select the best business improvement consultant, you might consider asking the following questions.

-- What is your published reference (book, article or video) that describes the change model you will use?
+- What is your published reference (book, article or video) that describes the change model and methodology you will use?

 - What are up to two (2) areas of principle focus of the proposed change effort?